memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 ### Measuring Time in Connectivity States

 Many protocols have different states that devices will transition into and out of during operation.
 BLE devices start by broadcasting an advertisement packet that a phone or gateway would scan to connect and transfer data with the device.
 Many IP connections will require a device to obtain a lease on an address when it joins the network.
-Understanding the time spent in different connection states for LTE devices can drastically impact battery life.
+Understanding the time spent in different connection states for LTE devices can drastically impact battery life (read our post [here]({% post_url 2023-12-13-lte-and-iot %}) for more info).
 To instrument these scenarios, we use a timer metric to measure how long the device spent in a particular state and take the average time to transition into and out of the state.

 <p align="center">
   <img width="650" src="{% img_url connectivity-metrics/connecting-state-avg-dur-eq.png %}" alt="Equation for Connecting State Average Duration" />